 Depending on how you make your application we may collect this information directly or indirectly.

-i.
-To consider an application and processing, we will use:
+To consider an application and to process it, we will use:

-Your contact details, these include; your name, address, email address, telephone number and date of birth.
+Your contact details, including your name, address, email address, telephone number and date of birth.

 We process and use this personal information to comply with a legal obligation, to perform a contract and for our own legitimate business interest.